paperless-ngx/paperless-ngx/docs/setup.rst

 At its core, paperless-ng is still paperless and fully compatible.
 However, some things have changed under the hood, so you need to adapt your setup depending on how you installed paperless.

+This setup describes how to update an existing paperless Docker installation.
-The important things to keep in mind are as follows.
+The important things to keep in mind are as follows:

 * Read the :ref:`changelog <paperless_changelog>` and take note of breaking changes.
 * You should decide if you want to stick with SQLite or want to migrate your database